open-biotech/bio-rtd/README.md

 ## Set up

+Using package manager:

+    pip install bio_rtd

-Download or clone the github repo:
+To run examples, download or clone the github repo:

     git clone https://github.com/open-biotech/bio-rtd.git

-Set local destination (`/path_to/bio-rtd`) as working directory or add it to the python path.
+and set local destination (`/path_to/bio-rtd`) as a working directory or add it to the python path.